Chai Frappuccino

 Expert Tips

 • The magic of Starbucks Frappuccinos is the Frappuccino base syrup.
-If you don’t want to use the Frappuccino base syrup, just use simple syrup to sweeten.
+But, if you don’t want to use the Frappuccino base syrup, just use simple syrup to sweeten.
 Your drink will be a bit icy with the chai separating from the ice though.

 RELATED: Matcha Frappuccino